Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-In addition to CDW, CeTe$_3$ is also thought to display a weak Kondo behavior \cite{Ru2006,Brouet2008}.
-Normally, the CDW and Kondo physics would be mutually exclusive.
-Not only that CDW reduces the density of states at the Fermi level necessary for screening of local moments, but the Kondo physics requires a screening cloud that should screen all the local moments, producing the heavy fermion ground state with local singlets.
+In addition to CDW, \ce{CeTe3} is also thought to display a weak Kondo behavior. \cite{Ru2006,Brouet2008} Normally, the CDW and Kondo physics would be mutually exclusive.
+Not only that CDW reduces the density of states at the Fermi level necessary for screening of local moments, but the Kondo physics requires a screening cloud that should screen all the local moments, producing the heavy fermion (HF) ground state with local singlets.
 If the CDW is truly incommensurate, every localized moment feels slightly different environment and its screening might require somewhat different Kondo cloud.
-The Kondo clouds have never been seen experimentally in the condensed matter Kondo materials, but the theoretical considerations indicate that they have to be very large, on the micron scale \cite{Affleck2010,Park2013a,Shim2023}.
-This has recently been verified in the arrays of quantum dots \cite{V.Borzenets2020}.
-In the materials with incommensurate CDW, such as CeTe$_3$, the enormous size of the cloud might be detrimental to Kondo screening and the heavy fermion state should not form.
-If it does, CeTe$_3$ would be only the second VdW heavy fermion system, in addition to recently discovered CeSiI \cite{Jang2022,Posey2024}.
+The Kondo clouds have never been seen experimentally in real materials, but the theoretical considerations indicate that they have to be large, on the micron scale. \cite{Affleck2010,Park2013a,Shim2023} This has recently been verified in the arrays of quantum dots. \cite{V.Borzenets2020} In materials with incommensurate CDW, such as \ce{CeTe3}, the enormous size of the cloud might be detrimental to Kondo screening and the HF state should not form.
+If it does, \ce{CeTe3} would be only the second VdW HF system, in addition to recently discovered \ce{CeSiI}. \cite{Jang2022,Posey2024}

-Another fundamental problem is that some heavy fermion materials show heavy carrier masses in specific heat, while displaying very light carriers in quantum oscillations in transport \cite{Duality115,Mun2013,Mun2015,Posey2024}.
-Generally, two different explanations for this peculiar duality were discussed.
-First, it was suggested that the high magnetic field required for quantum oscillations suppresses the Kondo screening, turning the carriers light \cite{Duality115,Mun2013,Posey2024}.
-The second proposal is that the hybridization of the itinerant carriers with the localized Ce $4f$ moments is strongly $k-$dependent, leading to simultaneous existence of heavy and light bands \cite{Vyalikh2010,Posey2024}.
-However, studies to adequately quantify these effects, are still lacking.
+Another fundamental problem is that some HF materials show heavy carrier masses in specific heat and very light carriers in quantum oscillations in transport. \cite{Duality115,Mun2013,Mun2015,Posey2024} Two different explanations for this peculiar duality were discussed.
+First, it was suggested that the high magnetic field required for quantum oscillations suppresses the Kondo screening, turning the carriers light. \cite{Duality115,Mun2013,Posey2024} The second proposal is that the hybridization of the itinerant carriers with the localized Ce $4f$ moments might be $k-$dependent, leading to simultaneous existence of heavy and light bands. \cite{Vyalikh2010,Posey2024} However, studies to adequately quantify these effects, are still lacking.